aaron-bini-301/portland-301d4/class11__mon_Routes/blog/README.md

   - Ensure the function is linked to a route, so visitors to `/about` see your info, and not the blog posts.

 ## User Stories: Stretch goals
- 1. As an admin, I want the url for my stats page to be part of my SPA, so that it works like the other "pages" of my app.
+ 1. [+1 E.C.]
+As an admin, I want the url for my stats page to be part of my SPA, so that it works like the other "pages" of my app.
   - Where should the admin content go?
 You probably need to move a section out of admin.html into index.html.
   - Add a controller and a route so that `/admin` triggers the proper rendering of the statistics section.